Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 The real outrage — and let’s call it what it is: a profoundly embarrassing national farce — is American institutions and Black communities alike peddling a 1966 Los Angeles basement invention by a Maryland-born, non-African felon as “ancient African heritage” and “authentic Black culture.”

-Kwanzaa wasn’t born from any real African tradition or ancestral wisdom; it’s a blatant grift conjured out of thin air by a paranoid cult leader, Maulana Karenga, as a prop for Black racial separatism, virulent anti-Christian bigotry (dismissing Jesus as “psychotic” and Christianity as “White spookism”), and seething anti-White ideology — all while he was running a paramilitary group that tortured and murdered in the name of “unity.”
+Kwanzaa wasn’t born from any real African tradition or ancestral wisdom; it’s a blatant grift conjured out of thin air by a former paranoid paramilitary cult leader convict, Maulana Karenga, as a prop for Black racial separatism, virulent anti-Christian bigotry, and seething anti-White ideology.

-This “holiday” has zero ties to actual Black history — it’s a scam that somehow evaded common sense, bamboozling generations into treating a torturer’s fever dream as sacred legacy, sidelining genuine African customs like Yoruba festivals or Ethiopian Timkat for this made-up mishmash of Swahili words and harvest rip-offs.
+The “holiday” has zero ties to actual Black history — it’s a scam that somehow evaded common sense, bamboozling generations into treating a convict’s fever dream as sacred legacy via mishmash of Swahili words and harvest rip-offs.

-Yet here we are in late 2025, with the nonsense still in full swing: Schools like Malcolm X College in Chicago hosting week-long Kwanzaa events with children’s reading circles and vendor markets, corporations virtue-signaling through holiday logos and DEI memos, and public venues like the Mercer Museum in Pennsylvania or Hudson Hall in New York throwing “celebrations” complete with kinara lightings and principle recitations — all while conveniently ignoring Karenga’s heinous felony conviction for reportedly stripping Black women naked, whipping them with cords, burning their faces with soldering irons, crushing toes in vises, and force-feeding detergent in a three-day torture spree fueled by his drug-addled paranoia.
+Yet here we are in late 2025, with the nonsense still in full swing: Schools like Malcolm X College in Chicago hosting week-long Kwanzaa events with children’s reading circles and vendor markets, corporations virtue-signaling through holiday logos and DEI memos, and public venues like the Mercer Museum in Pennsylvania or Hudson Hall in New York throwing “celebrations” complete with kinara lightings and principle recitations.

 Politicians and media perpetuate the pathetic charade, drawing zero scrutiny from the same crowd that would riot over a White equivalent.

-They hype it as “uplifting Black people,” while erasing real historical Black achievements for a holiday spawned from violence, ideological warfare against Christianity and “White society,” and a grift that’s only “Black history” because no one bothered to fact-check the con artist’s resume.
+They hype it as “uplifting Black people” to maintain a holiday that spawned from violence, ideological warfare against Christianity and “White society,” and a grift that’s only “Black history” because no one bothered to fact-check the con artist’s resume.

 In any sane context, this would be universally denounced as the glorification of a domestic terrorist’s hate-fueled scam: Christianophobic, anti-White racism masquerading in faux-Afrocentric drag.